Nursing, Adult-Gerontology-Clinical Nurse Specialist - Doctor of Nursing Practice

 • Nurse administrator/nurse executive (adult-gerontologic or family population focus)

-The post-baccalaureate DNP program includes approximately 68 credits for administration/nurse executive students and approximately 73 credits for advanced clinical practice students (nurse practitioner, clinical nurse specialist).
+The post-baccalaureate DNP program includes approximately 68 credits for administration/nurse executive students and approximately 74 credits for advanced clinical practice students (nurse practitioner, clinical nurse specialist).
 The courses are taken over three academic years for full-time students and four to five years for part-time students.
+Please consult the Nursing Graduate Programs Director regarding the availability and scheduling of the clinical nurse specialist option.

 Program costs are higher than typical University of Wisconsin-Eau Claire graduate programs and thus the DNP courses involve additional course fees.
 Graduate students must earn a grade of C or above in courses and practica to successfully progress.
 No more than 2 C’s may be earned in the graduate program.
 Further and current information may be obtained from the Nursing Graduate Programs Director, College of Nursing and Health Sciences and the College website.